incountry/sdk-nodejs/README.md

   encrypt?: boolean;        // If false, encryption is not used.
 Defaults to true.

   logger?: Logger;
-  getSecrets?: Function;    // Used to fetch encryption secret normalizeKeys?: boolean;
+  getSecrets?: Function;    // Used to fetch an encryption secret normalizeKeys?: boolean;
   countriesCache?: CountriesCache;
   hashSearchKeys?: boolean; // Set to false to enable partial match search among record's text fields `key1, key2, ..., key10`.
 Defaults to true.